Brynn Cartelli

 Brynn Cartelli (born April 16, 2003) is an American pop singer.
 She is the winner of season 14 of the American talent competition The Voice.
 At the age of 15, she became the youngest person in the show's history to win the competition.
-She won a recording contract from Republic Records and a brand new Tacoma.
+She competed on the team coached by Kelly Clarkson, giving her first win as a coach on the show.
+She released her debut album, Out of the Blue, in 2024.

 Early life

 Cartelli was born in Longmeadow, Massachusetts.
 She began playing piano when she was five and it was her parents who introduced her to classical, country and soul music.
 In middle school she started taking voice lessons and took up the guitar.

 In the summer of 2016, Cartelli was performing at a restaurant on Jetties Beach in Nantucket with a local islander when a bartender posted a video of her playing to Facebook.
 The clip eventually received tens of thousands of views, including from the producers with The Voice.
 They contacted her and asked if she would come to New York for a private audition.
 She flew to Los Angeles after getting through the first cut to audition in front of the show's producers.
 She beat out over a hundred other contestants to earn a blind audition in front of the four celebrity judges, but wasn't picked for that season's show.
 The producers called her back a week later and said they wanted her to try out for the following season.
 It was during this audition that she turned two chairs and wound up choosing Kelly Clarkson as her coach for the rest of the season.
-When she was young she sang at a restaurant in Vermont where she met many supporting people who believed in her from the age of 8.